tom-murray98/Individual-Project-Cochlearia-danica/README.md

 2.)
 Use Quast and BUSCO for QC of assembly (quast.sh and busco.sh)
 3.)
 Generate ploidy and heterozygosity analysis with Genomescope and Smudgeplot (Scope_and_smudges.sh)
 4.)
 Generate dotplots by creating alignments between C. danica assembly and reference genomes using mummer (mummer_coords_shortq.sh) and running them through the web-based application Dot.
 5.)
 Used Syri to visualise synteny between C. danica and reference genomes.
-Alignment files were generated (minimap2.sh), homologous chromosomes were extracted using Grep -e commands, chromosomes were sorted and configured using the Fixchr tool (fixchr_Chr1_Chr3.sh), synteny calculated using Syri and visualised by Plotsr.
+Alignment files were generated (minimap2.sh), homologous chromosomes were extracted using Grep -e commands, chromosomes were sorted and configured using the Fixchr tool (fixchr_Chr1_Chr3.sh), synteny calculated using Syri (syri_Chr1_Chr3.sh) and visualised using Plotsr (plotsr_Chr1_Chr3.sh).